A Historical Mountain Resort

 …Arrowhead Pine Rose Cabins dates back to the turn of the century

 The mountain’s first year-around general store and post office were located on the ground beneath the Arrowhead Pine Rose Swimming Pool.
-An Indian Outpost close to that location was built in the 1930’s by the conservation corps to house their summer staff.
+Indian Outpost cabin, close to that location, was built in the 1930’s by the conservation corps to house their summer staff.
 The Winter Ski Chalet cabin was the former site of the first ranger’s house.
 Unfortunately, the log cabin was destroyed in a fire in the early 1960’s.
-A few of the original antique pieces can be discovered in a few of the cabins.
+A few of the original antique pieces can be discovered in a some of our cabins.

 David and Tricia Dufour moved up to Twin Peaks in 1979.
 David was working as a general contractor when the resort became available.
 While visiting a friend in one of the cabins, Tricia met Helen, who offered to show her the grounds.
 Even though Tricia and David lived down the street from the resort for 13 years they had no idea the property was so expansive.
 They immediately fell in love with the knotty pine interiors and rustic charm.
 In January of 1993 they purchased the Arrowhead Road Resort.
 While on vacation in northern California several years earlier, Tricia found a pine cone that looked like a rose.
 She called it the “Pine Rose Tree”.
 However, she was disappointed to find out that those “Pine Rose Trees” wouldn’t grow in the Lake Arrowhead area.
 While purchasing the property she discovered her “Pine Rose Tree” on the corner of the property.
 It only seemed right to change the name of the property to Arrowhead Pine Rose Cabins.
 While the “Pine Rose” tree is actually a Deodar Cedar tree, the name “Pine Rose” stuck.
 The tree is located outside of the front office.